![]() |

 Revolution.
 Developed by Henry Melchior Muhlenberg in 1748

-chaotic colonial church, the liturgy employed hymns
+colonial church, the liturgy employed hymns well-known to

-River basins and surrounding areas.
-The Ministerium of
+surrounding areas.
+The Ministerium of Pennsylvania was

-Pennsylvania was founded in 1748; the next synod to form
+founded in 1748; the next synod to form was the New York

-was the New York Synod in 1786.
+Synod in 1786.

 During the American Bicentennial, a liturgy was circulated